forrestjacobs/forrestjacobs.com/content/nixos-on-wsl.md

 * * *

-[^1]: I _think_ I changed the default user without actually setting up that user?
+[^wsl-brick]: I _think_ I changed the default user without actually setting up that user?
 Or I switched to native _systemd_ before upgrading to a version of NixOS on WSL that supports it?

-[^2]: Thanks to [this Stack Exchange answer](https://superuser.com/a/1334839) for pointing me in the right direction.
+[^fs-perm-wsl-ntfs]: Thanks to [this Stack Exchange answer](https://superuser.com/a/1334839) for pointing me in the right direction.
 You don't have to follow the instructions in this post -- NixOS on WSL already mounts Windows's drives with the necessary options.

-[^3]: Thanks to [this GitHub issue](https://github.com/nix-community/NixOS-WSL/issues/192) for alerting me to the
+[^fish-path-missing]: Thanks to [this GitHub issue](https://github.com/nix-community/NixOS-WSL/issues/192) for alerting me to the problem.
-      problem.